Volunteer Latin America Guide

 How do I apply for a project?

-Each organisation has its own way of recruiting international volunteers and you will receive all the information you need once you have made initial contact.
+Each organisation has its own way of recruiting international volunteers and all the information you need to get involved is provided on our website.

 How do I get to a project?

 You are responsible for international and in-country travel to your project.
 If the organisation you will be working for doesn't provide precise instructions on how to get to the project site on their website, you should request this information via email.
 Some hosts may be able to arrange pick-ups from airports, bus or train stations.
 Volunteer Latin America can provide guidance on getting to a project to Premium members.
 We can propose an (in-country) arrival strategy based on your choice of project and travel plans if required.

 How long can I stay on a project?

 Each project will stipulate a fixed term contract or require a minimum length of service.
 This might be a number of weeks or months.
 This website lists opportunities for volunteers or interns seeking short or long term assignments.
 As there are a limited number of long term projects you might need to volunteer on more than one project if you want to stay away for a considerable period of time.